stephancill/mcafee2cash/README.md

 * Listen for tweets from @JohnMcAfee
 * Check if tweet contains a symbol listed on Bittrex
 * Analyze sentiment
-* Buy on Bittrex if good
+* Suggest to user via Telegram bot if good
-* Set a selling target
+* Allow user to make buy order and set selling target once buy order fills

 APIs used:
 * Twitter (tweepy)